techtabu/spring-boot-examples/caching/embedded-hazelcast/README.md

 </dependency>
 ```

-You will also need a hazelcast.yaml file in src/main/resources directory to enable kubernetes discovery.
+You will also need a hazelcast.yaml file in src/main/resources directory which can be used to configure hazelcast
+instance.
 ````yaml
 hazelcast:
   cluster-name: sbe-cache